 Views from Ben Ledi mountain in Scotland.

 With some of the best winter walks in Scotland on offer, there is so much to be discovered on your next break.
-Looking for a place to call home on your next winter holiday?
+Looking for a place to call home on your next winter holiday or christmas break?
 Look no further than our accommodation at Ardgartan Argyll or accommodation at Strathyre.
-Spend the day exploring lochs, rivers, and mountains before returning to your cosy cabin in the forest.
+Spend the day exploring lochs, rivers, and mountains before returning to your cosy hot tub cabin in the forest.
 With your very own hot tub on the decking, enjoy that exhilarating feeling of conquering one of Scotland’s challenging walks all before returning to ease your muscles in a bubbling hot tub.

 A cairn is a man-made pile of stones.
 The word cairn comes from the Scottish Gaelic: càrn.